-Musty smells, mouldy walls and ceilings, weeping windows and damp clothes in wardrobes are all signs you need to reduce moisture and increase ventilation.
+Musty smells, mouldy walls and ceilings, weeping windows and damp clothes in wardrobes are all signs you need to reduce moisture and increase ventilation or heating.

 Start by reducing dampness sources.
 Moisture gets into your home in many ways.
-One of the biggest sources is moisture seeping up from the ground through your floors.
+One of the biggest sources is moisture evaporating up from the ground through your floors (as much as 40L per day per 100m2).
 Check for dampness under your house and fix any drainage, guttering, downpipe or plumbing problems — then consider installing a sealed moisture control sheet.

-Cooking can add up to 3L a day.
-Use pot lids when cooking to contain steam and a kitchen rangehood or fan that vents outside.
+Other daily activities can add moisture to your home: ![Use pot lids when cooking to contain steam and a kitchen rangehood or fan that vents outside.]

 |Showers and baths||1.5/day (per person)|

 |Clothes drying (unvented)||5.0/load|

 |Breathing, Active||0.2/hr per person|

 |Pot plants||As much as you give them|